Sjmarf/ember/docs/element_guide.rst

 ------------------------

 Previously, we've used :py:class:`ember.size.FitSize` to make an element shrink to fit the size of it's contents.
 Now, we'll look at :py:class:`ember.size.FillSize`.
-In a similar way, elements with a FillSize will _expand_ to fill the maximum space available.
+Elements with a FillSize will _expand_ to fill the maximum space available.

 Just like with FitSize and :code:`ember.FIT`, an instance of FillSize is available as :code:`ember.FILL` for convenience.